natasadkov/BIMarathin2022/README.md

 Business Justification:

-The analyses of the dataset provided with dimensions and facts(metrics) : Fat Rage, Health Range, Weight Status (BMI), Density, Age,	Weight,	Height,	Neck, Chest,Abdomen, Hip,	Thigh,	Knee,	Ankle,	Biceps,	Forearm,	Wrist.
+The analysis of the dataset provided with dimensions and facts(metrics) : Fat Rage, Health Range, Weight Status (BMI), Density, Age,	Weight,	Height,	Neck, Chest,Abdomen, Hip,	Thigh,	Knee,	Ankle,	Biceps,	Forearm,	Wrist.
 Success will be measured by showing if there are any notable tendency or difference between Fat Rage, Health Range, Weight Status (BM) categorizing.

 <pre>